Youth and Schools

 1780 – Charterhouse School

-A general view of the school on which boys playing cricket can be seen.
-Charterhouse of one of the important cricket playing schools of the Eighteenth Century.
+A general view of the school where boys playing cricket can be seen.
+Charterhouse of one of the important cricket-playing schools of the Eighteenth Century.

 1789 – The Darkening Green – William Blake